Persecution of Christians: Communist Albania

+Equatorial Guinea

+Under Francisco Macías Nguema's rule, Christianity was outlawed in Equatorial Guinea.
+He used the slogan, sometimes claimed to be the national motto, "There is no other God than Macías".
+Owning anything related to Christianity became a reason for imprisonment due to alleged support for anti-government plots or coup attempts.

 Iraq

-The Assyrians were subjected to another series of persecutions during the Simele massacre of 1933, with the death of approximately 3,000 Assyrian civilians in the Kingdom of Iraq at the hands of the Royal Iraqi Army.
+The Assyrians were subjected to another series of persecutions during the Simele massacre of 1933.
+British officials estimated around 600 Assyrian civilians were killed at the hands of the Kingdom of Iraq, though Assyrian sources estimated a death toll in the thousands.

 In 1987, the last Iraqi census counted 1.4 million Christians.
 They were tolerated under the secular regime of Saddam Hussein, who even made one of them, Tariq Aziz his deputy.
 However, Saddam Hussein's government continued to persecute the Christians on an ethnic, cultural and racial basis, because the vast majority are Mesopotamian Eastern Aramaic-speaking ethnic Assyrians (aka Chaldo-Assyrians).
 The Assyro-Aramaic language and script was repressed, the giving of Hebraic/Aramaic Christian names or Akkadian/Assyro-Babylonian names was forbidden (for example Tariq Aziz's real name was Michael Youhanna), and Saddam exploited religious differences between Assyrian denominations such as Chaldean Catholics, the Assyrian Church of the East, the Syriac Orthodox Church, the Assyrian Pentecostal Church and the Ancient Church of the East, in an attempt to divide them.
 Many Assyrians and Armenians were ethnically cleansed from their towns and villages during the al Anfal Campaign in 1988, despite the fact that this campaign was primarily directed against the Kurds.